 The Evolution of Maritime Security

 When Somali pirates seized the Maersk Alabama in 2009, the event captured global attention and accelerated a transformation in maritime security.
-What had been a relatively obscure concern for ship operators became front-page news, and the shipping industry’s approach to protecting vessels and crew changed fundamentally.
+What had been a relatively obscure concern for ship operators became front-page news, and the shipping industrys approach to protecting vessels and crew changed fundamentally.

 Armed Security Teams: The Controversial Solution

-The deployment of Privately Contracted Armed Security Personnel (PCASP) represents the most significant change in maritime security practices over the past fifteen years.
+The deployment of Privately Contracted Armed Security Personnel (PCASP) represents the most significant change in maritime security over the past fifteen years.
 These teams, typically comprising former military personnel, embark on vessels transiting piracy zones and provide armed response capability.

 How Armed Teams Operate